motdotla/click-to-cloud/README.md

+### WARNING: This is no longer maintained.
+I recommend the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button) as an excellent alternative.

 # click-to-cloud

-WARNING: This is no longer maintained.
-I recommend the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button) as an excellent alternative.

 Make it possible to deploy applications to heroku and other places with just a click.